opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/dcs_az_v1.md

 ## Attributes Reference

-`id` is set to the ID of the found az.
+`id` is set to the ID of the found AZ.
 In addition, the following attributes are exported:

 * `name` - See Argument Reference above.

 * `code` - See Argument Reference above.

 * `port` - See Argument Reference above.